kendo-labs/knockout-kendo/web/Notification.md

       id: three

 liveOptions:
-    - name: enabled
-      description: Determines if users can interact with the field
-    - name: isOpen
-      description: Controls whether the navigatable calendar popup is visible
-    - name: min
+    - name: error
-      description: The minimum date allowed for selection in the field
+      description: Displays an error notification when populated
-    - name: max
+    - name: info
-      description: The maximum date allowed for selection in the field
+      description: Displays a normal notification when populated
-    - name: value
+    - name: success
-      description: The current date value of the field
+      description: Displays a success notification when populated
-    - name: widget
+    - name: warning
-      description: If specified, will populate an observable with a reference to the actual widget
+      description: Displays a warning notification when populated

 futurePlans:
 ---